Gaojingtong/iMENTOR/README.md

 # Statement

+This is an example code for paper [Navigate the Unknown: Enhancing LLM Reasoning with Intrinsic Motivation Guided Exploration](https://arxiv.org/pdf/2505.17621)

 The project of iMENTOR is conducted on the [TinyZero](https://github.com/Jiayi-Pan/TinyZero) environment with reinforcement learning tool [verl](https://github.com/volcengine/verl).

 # iMENTOR codes